bcgov/ckanext-sso/pages/keycloak_how_to.md

 + Renaming a Keycloak Group happens when a Ministry/Org, Branch/Suborg or CKAN Group has changed.
     - Requires the renaming of all 3 levels of privileges for that same CKAN Organization or Group.

+1. Under **Manage**, Click **Groups**
+1. Search for the Group (case sensitve and all entries are lowercase)
+1. Double click on the **Group**
+1. Update the Group Name
+1. Repeat the above for the other associated Groups with the different privileges.

 ### DELETE A GROUP
 **NOTES**: